Thursday, December 17, 2009

 I Wear Rain Boots Inside

-Every day is a new puddle.
 I feel my room needs to have "Caution.
 Wet Floor" painted onto the tiles.
 Today's puddle came from the fridge.
 Not sure why.
 I think the icebox is overflowing and melting.
 This is incident number two with the fridge.
 The first being a my bad.
 Every outlet has a on/off switch.
 I accidentally turned it off.
 Big puddle along the length of the room.
 Turns out my floor has a slight decline.
+Then there are the rains.
+The hallway to the bathroom frequently floods from open windows.
+We are talking small lakes that need to be jumped.
+I used to try to prevent it.
+But now I just put on my rainboots.

 Rainboots were also necessary for the hopefully one time only massive flooding of my room due to cracks in the windows.
 Thankfully, the monsoon season is almost over.
 Otherwise, I might have to start building a boat.